raffraffraff/terrahiera/modules/README.md

 $ cat vpc/main.tf
 ```

 Generally, you'll get a fully working wrapper module.

+# Modifying the wrapper
-However, you may want to do some data reformatting using `locals`, or you might wish to set a default value where none is present.
-A typical reason to do this can be explained with the following example YAML:
+You may wish to make some overrides or modifications to the wrapper.
+A very contribed reason to do this can be explained with the following example YAML:

 ```
-things:
-  thing1:
-    foo: bar
-    var: val
-    this: that
+s3_buckets:
+  bucket1:
+    name: bucket1
+  bucket2:
+    name: bucket2
 ```

-When a module takes `things` as its `var.config`, and iterates over it, the `for_each` will end up with:
+If your wrapper iterates over data using `for_each` it might end up with this:
 ```
+each.key: bucket1
+each.value.name: bucket1

-each.key: thing1
+each.key: bucket2
-each.value.foo: bar
-each.value.var: val
-each.value.this: that
+each.value.name: bucket2
 ```

-If the module you are invoking has a field called "name", you might wish to pass `each.key` to it instead of `each.value.name`.
+So you might want to set the default value of `name` to `each.key` instead of `each.value.name`

-## Modifying the wrapper
-There are times when you might want to modify the wrapper.
-For example, in the case of a VPC, you might want to fetch AWS data about availability zones in the region, and use that with the `slice()` function and the number of required AZs to selec the ones you want to use.
-Or you could use `cidrsubnet()` to automatically split up your VPC CIDR into a number of subnets, instead of passing them in the config data.
+Another example might be a VPC module: maybe you want to fetch data about _availabile_ AZs in a region, and use a `slice()` function with the number number of AZs required.
+Or if your VPC subnets are generally the same across all deployments, you might want to use `cidrsubnet()` in the module to split your VPC CIDR, instead of doing it in your stack, and passing a bunch of subnet CIDRs to the module every time.

 ## Example usage
 ```